 Industry pros explain: “The FHA understands that the recent economic downfall has created hardships for many Americans, and is therefore rather forgiving of bankruptcies in your credit history.
 If you can qualify for an FHA loan, this may be your best method of securing affordable home financing in a timely manner.

-The main thing to keep in mind is that financing a house in Los Angeles after a bankruptcy is in fact possible – a lot of people have done it.
+The main thing to keep in mind is that financing a house in Riverside after a bankruptcy is in fact possible – a lot of people have done it.
 You just have to take the necessary steps and prove to lenders that you’re a good risk.
 There are in fact many more things you can do than we’ve listed here.
 Contact your local real estate agent to discover more.